Code-Institute-Submissions/portfolio-18/README.md

 ## Deployment

+In order to deploy this project you must first set up an account at MongoDB Atlas.
+Click here for instructions on how to set up able Mongo Atlas account.

+### How to run this project locally

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

+### Heroku Deployment

+  1.
+  2.
+  3.
+  4.
+  5.
+  6.

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: